 Army sailors use ropes made with Honeywell’s best-in-class, ultra-lightweight Spectra® fibre

-MORRIS PLAINS, N.J., November XX, 2016—Honeywell (NYSE: HON) announced today its sponsorship of Team Army, a United Kingdom-based charity that promotes sports within the military and the rehabilitation of wounded soldiers.
+MORRIS PLAINS, N.J., December 6, 2016—Honeywell (NYSE: HON) announced today its sponsorship of Team Army, a United Kingdom-based charity that promotes sports within the military and the rehabilitation of wounded soldiers.
 This is the fourth year Honeywell has sponsored Team Army.